rodrigopedra/laravel-query-logger/readme.md

-# Query Logger for Laravel 5.x
+# Query Logger for Laravel 5.0 and 5.1

+*For Laravel 5.2 use the v1.1 on master branch*

 Logs all queries when `APP_DEBUG=true`